IMS the podcast is a year old! Lisen to my solo episode as I celebrate this milestone and tell you why it almost didn't happen.

 Karin has always loved to write.
 She started at an early age writing about the football and basketball games she would attend when her older sister was in junior high school.
 After graduating from Jefferson HS, she attended Florida A&M University and majored in Journalism.
 She is a former reporter and currently works in communications for a local company.
 She is the founder of In My Shoes, this podcast and subsequent blog.
 She also works with clients trying to navigate parenting with a special needs child.

-As a busy mom of 3, marketing executive, blogger and entrepreneur, Ginain Grayes knows all too well the challenges of juggling life!
+As a busy mom of 3, marketing executive, personal blogger and entrepreneur, Ginain Grayes knows all too well the challenges of juggling life!
 As founder of Cook Pray Slay, a food and lifestyle blog, her goal is to help other women navigate their quest for balance - whether it's figuring out the perfect meal plans for your family, planning your next vacation on a budget or simply uncovering hacks that make life a little easier for women.
 As a natural creative, Ginain enjoys graphic design, photography and digital story telling.
 Connect with Ginain on Instagram and LinkedIn

 Amber is a third generation preacher’s kid.
 She was born and raised in Tampa, FL, and is the youngest of four sisters.
 Currently she is a manager of a government agency, and is also the owner of a local craft company called ‘Designs by Lynne’.
 She is recently married and has 1 stepson.
 Amber is a strong advocate for adoption and loves children.
 She is the leader of her local church’s youth group, and believes our children are the future.
 Connect with Amber on Facebook